dcac/dcac.github.io/_posts/reviews/2015-01-02-into-the-woods.md

 The fault may be mine for wanting [_Les Misérables_](http://www.dearcastandcrew.com/content/2013/1/2/les-miserables.html) gravitas in a story that was never designed as such, but I still found myself vastly preferring the mediocre remake of [_Annie_](http://www.dearcastandcrew.com/content/2014/12/20/annie.html) over this.
 I would have much preferred the money going into better effects than bigger stars.
 Nobody needed to see Johnny Depp’s knee-jerk interpretation of The Wolf – that kind of casting is about as obvious and lazy as, well, rhyming a word with itself.

 Make no mistake, those crashing tree sounds you created were as crackling as we would expect in any film.
-But as the old saying goes – if I hadn’t been there to here it, I could have believed it all never happened.
+But as the old saying goes – if I hadn’t been there to hear it, I could have believed it all never happened.

 {% contentfor signature %}
 **Crashing,**